 Missed or late period?
 What else to look out for.

 There are various symptoms that can indicate you might be pregnant.
-They differ from woman to woman, and from pregnancy to pregnancy.
+These early signs of pregnancy differ from woman to woman, and from pregnancy to pregnancy.
 If you are pregnant, you may notice one or more of these symptoms.
 Don't worry, you are unlikely to get them all at once.
 Equally, you shouldn't worry if you don't experience any of them.
 It's perfectly possible to be pregnant without noticing any of these signs of pregnancy.
 Whether you get any of these first signs of pregnancy or none of them at all, the only way to find out for sure whether or not you are pregnant is to take a pregnancy test.

 You are likely to feel unusually tired in the first few weeks of pregnancy.
 This could be due to the rising levels of progesterone in your body as it maintains the lining of your womb to help support the pregnancy.